ste7anste7an/arduino_lpf2/README.md

 ## Arduino LPF2 library

 Based on the sensor emulation library https://github.com/lawrie/EV3_Dexter_Industries_Sensors/tree/master/EV3_arduino we extended this library to be compatible with both ESP32 and the new Lego Mindstorms Robot inventor and Lego SPIKE Prime.
+The library can be found in [LPF2](https://github.com/ste7anste7an/arduino_lpf2/tree/main/LMS_ESP32_firmware/components/LPF2).

 A precompiled firmware is avalailabel in [prebuild firmware](https://github.com/ste7anste7an/arduino_lpf2/tree/main/LMS_ESP32_firmware/firmware).

 An example of Mindstorms word block code is provided: [test_multi_sensor](https://github.com/ste7anste7an/arduino_lpf2/blob/main/Mindstorms_code/test_multi_sensor.lms)

-In this testcode a strip of neopixels should e connected to Pin 12, and a servo motor to pin 23.
+In this testcode a strip of neopixels should be connected to Pin 12, and a servo motor to pin 23.

 ## Debug commands in Mindstorms App